 One day, while going through her mother’s (Joan Allen) closet of old clothes from the 1960s, Sam discovers a box of letters her father wrote to her mother while he was in Vietnam.
 Reading them gives Sam some insight into a man she never knew.
 In her quest to understand what her father, Emmett and the others went through over there, she has a one-night stand with Tom (John Terry), one of her uncle’s war buddies.
 From this, she gets intimate insight into how emotionally damaged these guys are.

-The veterans dance that Sam and Emmett attend illustrates not just the tension that exists between the veterans and the town but between the vets themselves.
+The veterans dance that Sam and Emmett attend illustrates, not just the tension that exists between the veterans and the town, but between the vets themselves.
 For example, Emmett and two other vets get into an argument about whether the war was winnable or not.
-It eventually boils over into a brief fist fight and Emmett is forced to act as peacemaker.
+It eventually boils over into a brief fistfight and Emmett is forced to act as peacemaker.
 We see the intense bond that exists between these men, a shared painful experience that no one who wasn’t there would understand.

-With his handlebar mustache and disheveled thinning hair, Bruce Willis looks nothing like what he usually does in films like Die Hard (1986) or T.V. shows like Moonlighting.
+With his handlebar mustache and disheveled thinning hair, Bruce Willis looks nothing like what he usually did at the time in films like Die Hard (1986) or T.V. shows like Moonlighting.
 He does a fantastic job showing Emmett’s deep-rooted problems, from little things like wearing a skirt around the house, to big things like the traumatizing effect a particularly violent thunderstorm has, causing him to experience terrible flashbacks of a firefight he survived in Vietnam.
 Willis delivers a powerful monologue about what it was like for him in Vietnam and how he survived over there, as well as how he still lives with the painful memories.
 In this scene, he conveys an astonishing vulnerability and does some of the best acting of his career.
 His excellent performance hinted at future dramatic roles and showed that he had range as an actor.
 For perhaps the first time, Willis wasn’t afraid to mess with his good looks in order to become a flawed character, warts and all.

 When In Country was being cast, Willis was looking for a role that would challenge him.
 He had just done four-and-a-half years of playing the same character on Moonlighting and wanted to do something different.
 When Willis first agreed to do the role he was concerned about it because he didn’t know right away how he was going to play it.
-However, the subject matter struck a person chord with him because, as he said in an interview, “had things been a little different, or had I been a little older, this could have been my path.”
+However, the subject matter struck a personal chord with him because, as he said in an interview, “had things been a little different, or had I been a little older, this could have been my path.”
 During the war, Willis was actually drafted when he turned 18 but never saw action.
 Later on in the 1970s, he tended bar in New York City and would talk to veterans about their experiences in Vietnam.
 To help get into character and to prepare for the role, he gained 30 pounds.
 Willis spent four months making the film in Kentucky and said that it was the “kind of movie you travel along with and it leaves you wrenched out.”

 It’s hard to believe that Emily Lloyd is British by birth judging from the authentic southern accent she sports throughout In Country.
 To prepare for the role, she stayed with a lawyer and his family in Paducah, Kentucky.
 Sam’s inquisitive nature and unflappable optimism comes in sharp contrast to Emmett’s jaded cynicism.
 At the heart of the film is the relationship between Sam and Emmett.
 Lloyd and Willis play well off each other and excellently portray two people who’ve known each other for a long time as evident in the verbal short hand between them and how they relate to one another.
 For the role of Sam, Jewison saw many American actresses between 16 and 22 but he kept coming back to Lloyd because, like her character, he found the actress, “bursting with life, almost manic in her energy.”